On the matter of gravy…

 Pass the drippings through a sieve or cheesecloth to produce a clean liquid, free from bits and pieces that have no business in our gravy.

-If you have a gravy separator, use it now to remove the fat and set then portion out your drippings.
+If you have a gravy separator, now is the time to use it to remove the fat and then portion out your drippings.
 If you do not have a separator, refrigerate the drippings in glass.
 After the drippings set, the fat will rise to the top and harden.
 I leave it overnight.
 Skim and discard the fat layer.
 The drippings will have hardened and become gelatinous.
-Separate the drippings in 1/4 cup portions, or any portion you choose.
+Separate the drippings in 1/4 cup portions, or any portion you choose

 Place about a 1/4 cup of drippings into a small sauce pan on low and let it melt back into a liquid.
 Add 2 cups of good quality chicken stock add bring bring to a simmer over medium heat.
 Mix 2 tablespoons of cornstarch with 1/4 cup of cold water and then stir in to the broth.
 Stir constantly over medium heat for about 2 minutes, maintaining a small simmer and not a boil.
 Check for seasoning and add salt and pepper to taste.